Here’s what you need to know about new workplace protections for pregnant, nursing workers - NewsBreak

 The legislation, which passed with bipartisan support, was also endorsed by the U.S. Chamber of Commerce, Retail Industry Leaders Association, Society for Human Resource Management and National Retail Federation.

 Vania Leveille, senior legislative counsel at the ACLU also celebrated the passage of the PUMP Act for Nursing Mothers, sponsored by U.S. Sens.
-Jeff Merkley (D-OR) and Lisa Murkowski (R-AK), which was also included in the spending bill.
+Jeff Merkley, D-Oregon and Lisa Murkowski, R-Alaska, which was also included in the spending bill.

 The measure was needed, advocates said, because the Affordable Care Act, which required workers be given break time to pump breast milk and the privacy to do so, did not cover employees considered exempt from overtime.
 That left out 9 million women workers of childbearing age, according to a report released in 2019 from the Center for WorkLife Law, out of the University of California.